Genesee Valley Canal

-The Genesee Valley Canal is a former canal that operated in central New York between 1840 and 1878.
+The Genesee Valley Canal is a former canal that operated in western New York between 1840 and 1878.
 It ran for a length of 124 miles, passing through 106 locks.
 Its course was later used by the Genesee Valley Canal Railroad and today comprises portions of the Genesee Valley Greenway.

 History

 Demand for a canal had increased in the first third of the 19th Century as new settlers cleared the fertile lands along the Genesee River to plant crops such as wheat.
 Farmers sought a way to transport their crops north to Rochester as the Genesee's cataracts made boat transport ineffective.

 On 6 May 1836, an act was passed in the New York Legislature authorizing the construction of the Genesee Valley Canal.
 It was to run from the Erie Canal on the south side of Rochester south-southwest along the Genesee River valley to Mount Morris, Portageville, and Belfast, and then cross-country to the Allegheny River at Olean, with a branch from Mount Morris paralleling Canaseraga Creek to Dansville.